From the Desk of the Executive Director

 Even though the pandemic has changed a great many lives, buyers are still in the market to purchase a new home.
 For those with strong finances and job security, 2020 could be a smart time to purchase a home.

 Financial education.
 For aspiring home buyers who would like help setting up a budget, building up their credit, and increasing their savings, NHS Brooklyn offers monthly Financial Coaching & Credit Improvement Webinars.
 Since the pandemic hit in March, over 500 eager home buyers have attended seven events, with another hundred having attended live workshops in January and February.
+Our December 10 webinar at 6pm will be geared to tenants.
+Register here to attend.

 Are you in contract or have a closing date?
 If you're in contract or have a closing date, please complete this form and check "Fast Track" in the "For Home Buyers" section.